kapil4457/Food-Canteen/README.md

 <h1>Introduction to the Project </h1>
+NOTE : The website may take some time to load as heroku shuts down the server if no interaction is done for a long time.
 Website Link : https://food-canteen.herokuapp.com/ <br>
 This is a food canteen project which can all the task which you can think of from both user and admin side.<br>
 Dummy Card : 4000 0027 6000 3184.<br>